-- Demonstrate an understanding of any own previously-held perspectives you may have on culture and society in the U.S. and be able to explain how those perspectives may have changed by the end of the course. - Demonstrate an understanding of trends in American thought and attitude regarding U.S. life and culture. - Discuss culture in the U.S. and show the interrelation of historical events, literary works and social changes over time. - Demonstrate the ability to synthesize information from various sources/media and communicate that insight effectively.
+- Demonstrate an understanding of your own previously-held perspectives on a particular theme and explain how those perspectives may or may not have changed. - Demonstrate an understanding of trends in American thought and attitude regarding a particular myth we study. - Discuss in writing, the ways in which myths show demonstrate an interrelation of historical events, literary works and social changes. - Demonstrate the ability to synthesize information from various sources/media and communicate that insight effectively.